mako-framework/docs/03_databases/01_basics.md

 ### Transactions

 The ```Connection::transaction``` method provides a handy shortcut for performing database transactions.
-It returns TRUE if the transaction was successful and FALSE if it failed.
+It returns the return value of the transaction closure.

 > Transactions only work if the storage engine you're using supports them.